 - Tree can be protected by means of a condition attached to a planning permission.

-To find out if a tree is protected, please visit our mapping system Your Poole and enter the appropriate address.
+To find out if a tree is protected, please search the address on our Tree Preservation Orders map.

 There are certain categories of signs and advertisements that have 'deemed consent' that is an application need not be submitted to the Council for permission.
 However the law is complicated and to help people understand the law a booklet has been published by the Government that provides details.
 This booklet may be downloaded from the Governments own website.